substrate-developer-hub/substrate-contracts-workshop/1/storing-a-value.md

 The first thing we are going to do to the contract template is introduce some storage values.

-Here is how you would store some simple values in storage:
+Here is how you would store simple values in storage:

 ```rust
 #[ink(storage)]